ED7121 - Curriculum, Pedagogy and Assessment (2018/19)

 On successful completion of this module, the students will be able:

-• demonstrate awareness of the dynamic and contingent nature of educational policies, school curricula and learning provisions and how these might be affected by a range of social, historical, cultural, political and ideological processes;
+2. demonstrate awareness of the dynamic and contingent nature of educational policies, curricula and learning provisions and how these might be affected by a range of contextual processes;

-• contribute to the review and development of curricular provision in specific educational contexts.
+4. review curricular provision in specific educational contexts.

 Indicative assessment tasks for this module, one selected from the following options: